-It is a strict requirement in Climsoft to enter station information in the station table before the key entry operation is done.
+It is a strict requirement in Climsoft to enter station information in the station table before any key entry operation is done.
 The same requirement applies to importing of external data.
 Hence update the station information before attempting any of these operations.
 See the metadata section for the necessary instructions.

-For key entry, it is also important to check the element information which comes with the Climsoft setup to ensure that all required elements are clearly defined and the element limits for QC are adjusted, where necessary, to meet local needs.
+For key entry, it is also important to check the element information which comes with the Climsoft setup to ensure that all required elements are clearly defined, elements limits for QC are adjusted and any other properties where necessary, to meet local needs.